Elizabeth Christ Trump: Marriage and family

 Katharina Trump's son, Frederick Trump, emigrated to North America in 1885 at the age of 16 and made his fortune with restaurants and brothels in the Klondike Gold Rush in northwest Canada.
 When he returned to Germany in 1901, he wooed Elisabeth over the objections of his mother, who felt that her prosperous son could and should find a bride from a wealthier and more refined family than that of Elisabeth.

 Nonetheless, Frederick and Elisabeth married on 26 August 1902.
 He was 33 years of age at the time and she was 21.
 Friedrich and Elisabeth moved to New York and they set up house in an apartment in the predominantly German quarter of Morrisania in the Bronx.
-Elisabeth (as her name was spelled in the United States) kept house, while Frederick worked as barber and manager of a restaurant-hotel.
+Elizabeth (as her name was spelled in the United States) kept house, while Frederick worked as barber and manager of a restaurant-hotel.
 Their first child, Elisabeth, was born on April 30, 1904.

-Despite living in a German neighborhood, Elisabeth was homesick.
+Despite living in a German neighborhood, Elizabeth was homesick.
 The family returned to Kallstadt in 1904, selling their assets in America.
 As the Bavarian authorities suspected he had left Germany to avoid conscripted service in the Imperial Army, Frederick could not remain in Germany, so the family returned to the United States in 1905.